opensearch-project/project-website/_posts/2023-07-10-semantic-search-performance.md

 \end{align}
 $$

 Note that the Predict API latency $$e$$ needs to be measured again because it is different for documents and queries as documents tend to be longer for ingestion.
 For MS Marco, the p99 predict API latency was measured to be ~4100ms with `msmarco-distilbert-base-tas-b`.
 For 10 ML nodes with 16 cores each, we have $$c = 160$$.
 Using the preceding formula, we get the average ingestion throughput of ~78 docs/second.
-Also, keep in mind that the above calculation works given that the inference call to the ML Model is long polling for indexing.
+Also, keep in mind that the above calculation works given that the inference call to the ML Model is the most time-consuming operation for indexing.

 The preceding formula provides general guidance for the number of ML cores required to achieve the desired throughput.
 Ingestion is much more complex than query and depends on various factors.
 The following is a list of some (but not all) of those factors: